Outstanding student-athletes will be honored at 46th annual Scholar-Athlete Dinner

 In 25 seasons as a collegiate head coach, Bluem's teams have won at least 10 games 19 times - 13 at Ohio State - and he has taken his teams to the NCAA tournament in 14 seasons.
 In addition to his 2007 College Cup squad, his 1996 Fresno State team advanced to the NCAA quarterfinals and his 2004 and 2015 OSU squad went to the Round of 16.
 Bluem also has guided Buckeye teams to the postseason in 2000, 2001, 2005, 2008, 2009, 2010 and 2014.

 Under Bluem, Ohio State won outright Big Ten championships in 2000, 2007, 2009 and won a share of the league regular-season title in 2004, while taking the tournament crown in 2007 and 2009.
-In six of the last seven years, the Buckeyes have finished either first or second in the league's regular-season race in a conference that is annually in the Top 3 of the RPI league index.
-For this, he has been named Big Ten Coach of the Year three times (1999, 2004 and 2009), the most of any active conference coach, bringing his career total conference coach of the year honors to six.
+In seven of the last nine years, the Buckeyes have finished either first or second in the league's regular-season race in a conference that is annually in the Top 3 of the RPI league index.
+For this, he has been named Big Ten Coach of the Year three times (1999, 2004, 2009 and 2010), the most of any active conference coach, bringing his career total conference coach of the year honors to seven.

 The Buckeyes wrapped up the 2011 campaign 10-7-2 overall record and a 4-2-0 mark in the Big Ten, tying for second.
 It is the seventh time in eight years they have finished among the Top 2 teams at the end of the regular season and the 12th in which a Bluem-led team has earned double-digit victories.